Coffeyville, Kansas: Media

 The Coffeyville Journal is the local newspaper, published twice a week.

 One AM and three FM radio stations are licensed to and/or broadcast from Coffeyville.
 KGGF (AM) broadcasts on 690 AM, playing a News/Talk format.
 KUSN, a Country station, is licensed to Dearing, Kansas, but broadcasts from Coffeyville on 98.1 FM.
 KGGF-FM, licensed to Fredonia, Kansas, broadcasts an Oldies format from Coffeyville on 104.1 FM.
 KQQF is licensed to Coffeyville and broadcasts on 98.9 FM.

 Coffeyville is in the Tulsa, Oklahoma television market.

-In popular culture

-Coffeyville is mentioned in the song "Doolin–Dalton" by The Eagles from their 1973 album, Desperado.

-In the 2002 movie, Reign of Fire character Denton Van Zan (Matthew McConaughey) refers to Coffeyville when describing his moment of realizing how to kill dragons in the movie.

-Coffeyville is a featured location in the 2009 video game Call of Juarez : Bound in Blood, and its successor Call of Juarez: Gunslinger.

-Coffeyville is featured in John Lee Hancock's 2019 film The Highwaymen.

-Coffeyville is mentioned in the pilot episode of Epix's series "Billy The Kid" (2022) as the destination for his family when leaving New York City.

 Notable people

 Notable individuals who were born in and/or have lived in Coffeyville include: